What is Aplastic Anemia?

 How is aplastic anemia treated?

-Specific treatment for aplastic anemia will be determined by your physician.
+Specific aplastic anemia treatment will be determined by your physician.
 Aplastic anemia is a serious illness and treatment usually depends on the underlying cause.
 Treatment may include:

 - blood transfusion (both red blood cells and platelets)